 The consequence of this impact from construction workers, given the net increase may be expected to be between approximately 100 and 180 persons, is assessed to be negligible (insignificant and unlikely to be measurable against benchmarks) as this forms only approximately 0.1% of the current estimated population of Caboolture Shire, the anticipated major service centre.
-Community services and facility benchmarks are unlikely to be influenced where impacts do not significantly exceed 1,000 persons.
+Based on community services and facility benchmarks from the Southeast Queensland Regional Plan (SGS Economics & Planning et. al., 2007) requirements for community services and facilities are unlikely to be influenced where impacts do not significantly exceed 1,000 persons.